lephare-photoz/lephare/docs/getting_started.rst

 Example Usage
 *************
-This is the most basic example of running lephare end-to-end.
+The following snippet is the most basic example of running lephare end-to-end.
 You can also get an example notebook running this code `here <https://github.com/lephare-photoz/lephare/blob/main/docs/notebooks/Minimal_photoz_run.ipynb>`_.